 - The materials include assessments at the lesson level.
 Each lesson in the Teacher Guide consists of a "Whole Class Transfer."
 In this lesson portion, students complete independent tasks to show understanding of the concept or skill taught.
-Teacher instructions include guidance for formative assessment through student-to-student corrective feedback and formative assessment from the teacher through "Observation Feedback." - The materials include assessments at the unit level.
-The materials include formative assessments during student observations and in the "Phonemic Awareness Toolkit."
-They also list formative assessments with skill checks and student observations.
-Twenty-five "Multi-Skill Check" printables in the "Resources" are found under the file folder icon of the grade 1 teacher dashboard.
-The "Resource Overview" explains the purpose of these formative assessments.
+Teacher instructions include guidance for formative assessment through student-to-student corrective feedback.
+Instructions also include a formative assessment from the teacher through instructions called "Observation Feedback." - The materials include assessments at the unit level.
+There are 26 "Multi-Skill Check" printables in the "Resources" found under the file folder icon of the grade 2/3 teacher dashboard.
+The "Resource Overview" tab explains the purpose of these formative assessments.
 "The Multi-Skill Check is administered at the end of each skill group in the scope and sequence on a Review and Transfer Day.
 The purpose of Multi-Skill Check is to measure student retention and application of the skills learned during the most recent and previous skill groups within the progression."
-These skill checks in the grade 1 materials assess student decoding, encoding, and fluency progress.
+These skill checks in the grade 2 materials assess student decoding, encoding, and fluency progress.

-- The materials include many "Multi-Skill Check" printables at the unit level in the "Resources" under the file folder icon of the grade 1 teacher dashboard.
-The "Resource Overview" explains the purpose of these formative assessments.
-"The Multi-Skill Check is administered at the end of each skill group in the scope and sequence on a Review and Transfer Day.
-The purpose of Multi-Skill Check is to measure student retention and application of the skills learned during the most recent and previous skill groups within the progression."
-In the grade 1 materials, these skill checks assess student progress in decoding and encoding. - The Program Overview includes a section outlining the program's assessments.
-The materials include different assessment opportunities, including a diagnostic "Readiness Check" at the beginning of the year, a "Phonemic Awareness Toolkit Assessment" to be used as needed throughout the year, formative assessments within each lesson and unit called "Student Observations" and "Skill Checks," formative "Multi-Skill Check" in grade 1 that group students for targeted instruction, and a middle and end of year summative assessment called "Cumulative Skill Check" to evaluate student's overall progress within the program.
-The materials include "Daily Skill Check" and "Phonics Screener."
-Summative assessments, including "Multi-Skill Checks" and "Cumulative Skill Checks" and in print. - The Assessment Guide: Technical Summary provides comprehensive understanding and guidance for effective and efficient administration of the following assessments: Readiness Checks, Phonemic Awareness Toolkits Assessments, Student Observation Checks, Daily Skill Checks, Multi-Skill Checks, Phonics Screeners, and Cumulative Skill Checks.
+- The materials include many different assessment opportunities including a diagnostic "Readiness Check" at the beginning of the year, a "Phonemic Awareness Toolkit Assessment" to be used as needed throughout the year, formative assessments within each lesson and unit called "Student Observations," and "Skill Checks," many formative "Multi Skill Checks" in grade 2/3 that group students for targeted instruction, and a middle and end-of-year summative assessment called "Cumulative Skill Check" to evaluate student's overall progress within the program.
+The materials include "Daily Skill Checks" and "Phonics Screener."
+Summative assessments, including "Multi-Skill Checks" and "Cumulative Skill Checks," are available online and in print. - The Assessment Guide: Technical Summary provides comprehensive understanding and guidance for effective and efficient administration of the following assessments: Readiness Checks, Phonemic Awareness Toolkits Assessments, Student Observation Checks, Daily Skill Checks, Multi-Skill Checks, Phonics Screeners, and Cumulative Skill Checks.